toptensoftware/RichTextKit/docsrc/textBlock.md

 ## Re-using TextBlocks

-TextBlocks are designed to be re-used.
-For example suppose you have a label control that uses a TextBlock to render it's content, the recommended approach for this is to:
+Text blocks are designed to be re-used.
+For example suppose you have a label control that uses a text Bbock to render it's content the recommended approach would be to:

-1. Create and hold a reference to a single TextBlock instance and just render it each time the control needs to be drawn.
+1. Create and initialize a `TextBlock` instance with the text to be displayed.

+2. Render that text block instance each time the control needs to be drawn.

-2. When the label's text changes, instead of creating a new TextBlock instance, call the existing instance's [Clear()](./ref/Topten.RichTextKit.TextBlock.Clear) method and then add the updated text to the same instance.
+3. When the label's text changes, instead of creating a new text block instance, call the existing instance's [Clear()](./ref/Topten.RichTextKit.TextBlock.Clear) method and then add the updated text to the same instance.

-By re-using the same TextBlock instance you can avoid pressure on the garbage collector since the TextBlocks internally allocated arrays can be re-used.
+By re-using the same text block instance you can avoid pressure on the garbage collector since the existing text block's internally allocated arrays can be re-used.

-Another approach you might consider if you have many of pieces of text that rarely need to be redrawn, would be to create a single TextBlock element and use it to drawn multiple different items.
+Another approach you might consider if you have many of pieces of text that rarely need to be redrawn, would be to create a single TextBlock element and use the same instance to draw each piece of text.